hackforla/accessibility/docs/wiki-and-issue-templates/issue-template-epic-apply-solution.md

 `````
 ### Overview
-We need to make issues that will apply a solution for [REPLACE WITH Alert/Aria/Contrast Error/Error] so that it can get fixed across the site.
+We need to make issues that will apply a solution for [REPLACE WITH ONE OF THESE CATEGORIES Alert/Aria/Contrast Error/Error] so that it can get fixed across the site.

 ### Details
 Category: [REPLACE WITH ONE OF THESE CATEGORIES Alert/Aria/Contrast Error/Error]